rwanda flag

 The inadequacy of Rwanda’s asylum system was supported by evidence presented to the Supreme Court by the UN Refugee Agency (the United Nations High Commissioner for Refugees, or UNHCR).
 The Supreme Court highlighted four particular issues:

-4. The Rwandan government’s apparent misunderstanding of the Refugee Convention, in particular, the principle of non-refoulement.
-In its decision, the Supreme Court noted that the Rwandan government appeared to believe that asylum claimants can be expelled if they applied for asylum only after failing to satisfy immigration requirements (according to the Supreme Court, they cannot) and that the expulsion of asylum seekers who use forged documents does not constitute refoulement (for the Supreme Court, it does).
+• The Rwandan government’s apparent misunderstanding of the Refugee Convention, in particular the principle of non-refoulement.
+In its decision, the Supreme Court noted that the Rwandan government appeared to believe that asylum claimants can be expelled if they applied for asylum only after failing to satisfy immigration requirements (according to the Supreme Court, they cannot); and that the expulsion of asylum seekers who use forged documents does not constitute refoulement (for the Supreme Court, it does).

 The Israel-Rwanda arrangement (described below) was said by the Supreme Court to raise questions about the Rwandan government’s commitment to non-refoulement.
 UNHCR presented evidence that asylum seekers who arrived in Rwanda under the agreement were routinely moved clandestinely to Uganda – a serious breach of their rights under the Refugee Convention, to which Rwanda is a signatory.

-The UK government responded to the Supreme Court’s judgment by (1) agreeing a new treaty with Rwanda to replace the Memorandum of Understanding that initially laid out the policy and (2) introducing a bill that says Rwanda is safe for asylum seekers.
-The aim of the treaty is primarily to address concerns that Rwanda was not safe due to the risk that refugees would be sent from Rwanda to countries where they would be at risk of ill-treatment.
-The aim of the bill is to prevent people from challenging their removal to Rwanda in UK courts.
+The UK’s then Conservative government responded to the Supreme Court’s judgment by (1) agreeing a new treaty with Rwanda to replace the Memorandum of Understanding that initially laid out the policy, and (2) introducing a bill that says Rwanda safe for asylum seekers.
+The aim of the treaty was primarily to address concerns that Rwanda was not safe due to the risk that refugees would be sent from Rwanda to countries where they would be at risk of ill-treatment.
+The aim of the bill was to prevent people from challenging their removal to Rwanda in UK courts.

 The Rwanda-UK treaty

-The treaty also introduces new or stronger safeguards.
-It expands the powers of the Independent Monitoring Committee, which has broad investigative powers and reports to a Joint Committee comprising senior officials from the Rwandan and UK governments.
-The treaty also provides for the creation of a new initial decision-making body and a new appeals court.
+The treaty also introduced new or stronger safeguards.
+It expanded the powers of the Independent Monitoring Committee, which has broad investigative powers and reports to a Joint Committee comprising senior officials from the Rwandan and UK government.
+The treaty also provides for the creation of a new initial decision-making body, and a new appeals court.

-The treaty differs in some key respects from the Memorandum of Understanding it is intended to replace.
-First, the treaty broadens the range of people who can be sent to Rwanda, from asylum claimants to others arriving irregularly in the UK.
-Second, under the MOU, once a person is relocated to Rwanda, they would be ineligible to return to the UK but could be returned to their country of origin if their asylum claim were refused.
-The Supreme Court ruled that this made Rwanda an unsafe country to send asylum seekers to because there would be a risk of ‘refoulement’: the return of refugees to countries from which they have fled where they could face ill-treatment.
-The new treaty aims to address this concern by stating that a relocated individual cannot be moved to any country except the UK.
+The treaty differs in some key respects from the Memorandum of Understanding it replaced.
+First, the treaty broadened the range of people who could be sent to Rwanda, from asylum claimants to others arriving irregularly in the UK.
+Second, under the MOU, once a person is relocated to Rwanda, they would be ineligible to return to the UK, but could be returned to their country of origin if their asylum claim were refused.
+The Supreme Court ruled that this made Rwanda an unsafe country to send asylum seekers to, because there would be a risk of ‘refoulement’: the return of refugees to countries from which they have fled where they could face ill-treatment.
+The new treaty aims to address this concern by stating that a relocated individual cannot be moved to any country, except the UK.

-The deterrent impact of the policy will likely depend on the number of people that are sent to Rwanda.
-If only a few hundred asylum seekers are sent to Rwanda each year (as suggested by the Deputy Prime Minister and the Home Office’s modelling) and unauthorised arrivals continue at rates similar to those seen in 2022 and 2023, then the probability of a person crossing the Channel in a small boat being sent to Rwanda would be small – around 1–2%.
-This raises the question about how high the likelihood of removal to Rwanda would have to be to materially reduce irregular entry to the UK – especially given that the dangerous small boat journey itself has not been enough to dissuade many people.
+The deterrent impact of the policy would likely have depended on the number of people sent to Rwanda.
+If only a few hundred asylum seekers were sent to Rwanda each year (as suggested by the Deputy Prime Minister and the Home Office’s modelling) and unauthorised arrivals had continued at rates similar to those seen in 2022 and 2023, then the probability of a person crossing the Channel in a small boat being sent to Rwanda would have be small – around 1–2%.
+This raises the question about how high the likelihood of removal to Rwanda would have to have been to materially reduce irregular entry to the UK – especially given that the dangerous small boat journey itself has not been enough to dissuade many people.

-Fundamentally, there remains a high degree of uncertainty about the deterrent effect of the Rwanda policy.
-The Home Office’s Permanent Secretary, the department’s most senior civil servant, wrote in a 13 April letter to Home Secretary Priti Patel that “evidence of a deterrent effect is highly uncertain and cannot be quantified with sufficient certainty to provide me with the necessary level of assurance over [the policy’s] value for money”.
-In other words, because there is little evidence that the policy will deter irregular arrivals, it cannot be firmly concluded that it will be cost-effective.
+Fundamentally, there was a high degree of uncertainty about the deterrent effect of the Rwanda policy.
+The Home Office’s Permanent Secretary, the department’s most senior civil servant, wrote in a 13 April letter to Priti Patel, then Home Secretary, that “evidence of a deterrent effect is highly uncertain and cannot be quantified with sufficient certainty to provide me with the necessary level of assurance over [the policy’s] value for money”.
+In other words, because there was insufficient evidence that the policy would deter irregular arrivals, the Home Office could not firmly conclude that it would have been cost-effective.

 For more discussion of asylum policies’ deterrent effect, see The Migration Observatory briefing, UK policies to deter people from seeking asylum.